 Prostate cancer treatment: Does initial treatment preclude others later?

-Prostatectomy after radiation therapy or cryosurgery (salvage prostatectomy) is performed in only very select cases because the effects of radiation on the prostate and surrounding tissues make the procedure very difficult.
-Salvage prostatectomy carries a significantly increased risk of fecal and urinary incontinence, as well as a risk of injury to nearby structures, such as your rectum.
+Radiation therapy and cryosurgery cause changes to the prostate and surrounding tissues that make later surgery to remove the prostate (salvage prostatectomy) very difficult.
+Salvage prostatectomy carries a significantly increased risk of urinary incontinence and erectile dysfunction, as well as a risk of injury to nearby structures, such as your rectum.

-Although salvage prostatectomy can be performed at specialized medical centers, it is often an option of last resort and determined on a case-by-case basis.
+Salvage prostatectomy can be performed with careful planning at specialized medical centers, but it isn't an option for everyone.
 Your doctor may recommend other treatments, such as hormone therapy, before considering salvage prostatectomy.